Improving national and cross-border access to government data

 What has been achieved so far?

-Among the artefacts that have been achieved within this action, is an overview of reusable solutions from EU countries in order to facilitate the interconnection and access to base registries.
+- An overview of reusable solutions from EU countries in order to facilitate the interconnection and access to base registries.
 Reusing solutions could make the development of base registries and interconnecting infrastructures faster and more cost-efficient.

-Another achievement is the exchange and promotion of best practices among EU countries that aim at speeding up the development and overcoming problems that are being faced by developers.
+- The exchange and promotion of best practices among EU countries that aim at speeding up the development and overcoming problems that are being faced by developers.

-Lastly, guidelines have been developed with the aim to inspire public administrations to make their authentic sources of data more accessible and efficiently connected.
+- Guidelines have been developed with the aim to inspire public administrations to make their authentic sources of data more accessible and efficiently connected.
 The guidelines include recommendations and how-to on all interoperability aspects concerning base registries.